 To the extent that an enrollee is outside his or her 90-day transition period, and is in the outpatient setting, The Organization will still provide an emergency supply of non-formulary medications (including Part D drugs that are on a Plan Sponsor's formulary that would otherwise require prior authorization or step therapy under Plan Sponsor's utilization management rules), on a case by case basis, while an exception request is being processed.
-To the extent that an enrollee is outside his or her 90-day transition period, and is in the LTC setting, The Organization will still provide an emergency supply of Part D covered non-formulary medications (including Part D covered drugs that are on a Plan Sponsor's formulary that would otherwise require prior authorization or step therapy under Plan Sponsor's therapy under Plan Sponsor's to the extent that solve therapy medications (including Part D covered drugs that are on a Plan Sponsor's formulary that would otherwise require prior authorization or step therapy under Plan Sponsor's utilization management rules), while an exception request is being processed.
+To the extent that an enrollee is outside his or her 90-day transition period, and is in the LTC setting, The Organization will still provide an emergency supply of Part D covered non-formulary medications (including Part D covered drugs that are on a Plan Sponsor's formulary that would otherwise require prior authorization or step therapy under Plan Sponsor's utilization management rules), while an exception request is being processed.